EtoDemerzel0427/Algorithm-course-projects/README.md

 # Algorithm-course-projects

-This repository includes my algorithm reports this semester.
+This repository includes my algorithm reports in *Spring 2018*.

-The coverage of this class is similar to the ___Introduction to Algorithms___.
-There are 5 projects in total.
+The coverage of this class is a small subset of the ___Introduction to Algorithms___.
+There are 5 projects in total, we implement the algorithms in different programming languages(as for me, I chose Python), test the correctness and efficiency of our codes, and, based on them, write reports on them.

 Prof: Wang Xiaoru